 AWP welcomes those unable to attend the conference due to a disability to Skype in as a presenter.
 Those who Skype in for accessibility reasons are not required to pay a registration fee.

-AWP is able to provide internet, a projector, and screen for Skype if the organizer of the event emails firstname.lastname@example.org before September 1, 2018 to make the request.
+AWP is able to provide internet, a projector, and screen for Skype if the organizer of the event emails the Events Coordinator, Aubrey Kamppila, at email@example.com before September 1, 2019, to make the request.
 If contacted before September 1, AWP can almost certainly provide this technology.

 Unfortunately, AWP is not always able to fulfill technology requests that come after September 1.
 In cases where presenters request to Skype in after September 1, organizers can purchase internet for their event and use a personal laptop or tablet to Skype in their remote presenter.
 Email firstname.lastname@example.org if you have questions.

 The Dickinson Quiet Space is a dedicated space for attendees to collect their thoughts, unwind, and escape the literary commotion.
 The quiet space is not available for conversations or meetings.
-Please respect the intent of this space.
-Contact us at firstname.lastname@example.org if it is not being used for its intended purpose.
 Please check the Conference Event Schedule for location information.

-Portland, Oregon in late March has a historic average high of 58 degrees and a low around 38 degrees and will most likely remain overcast and rainy over the dates of the conference.
-Please prepare accordingly and visit a source such as AccuWeather for the most up to date Portland weather forecast.
+San Antonio, Texas, in early March has a historic average high of 73-74 degrees and a low between 50 and 53 degrees.
+There is less than a 20% chance of precipitation.
+Please prepare accordingly and visit a source such as AccuWeather for the most up-to-date San Antonio weather forecast.

 Allergy Accommodations & Fragrances